The Importance of Impact: Q&A with Sellers Dorsey SVP, Brian McGuckin

 The programs that we work on start with that basic understanding.
 We’re trying to get the necessary funds to the providers who are serving the Medicaid population so that they can not only meet their basic costs, and keep their doors open, but have additional funding so they can innovate and invest in technology that will help them grow and expand and provide high-quality care to those who need it.

 Additionally, healthcare is moving to payment based on improved quality and outcomes instead of payment for volume of services.
-Sellers Dorsey has been moving in that same direction for several years within the Medicaid program by obtaining additional funding through innovative Medicaid financing initiatives that encourage improved quality, equity, and access.
+Sellers Dorsey has been moving in that same direction for several years within the Medicaid program by obtaining additional funding through innovative Medicaid financing initiatives that encourage improved quality and access.
 By measuring that progress and rewarding providers for making improvements in those areas, that will ultimately result in improved outcomes which will enhance the health and quality of life for Medicaid beneficiaries.
 That’s how Sellers Dorsey ultimately makes an impact through work with our clients.

 Q: Health outcomes often differ based on factors such as race, ethnicity, and income.
 How can strategies be implemented in the Medicaid program to reduce these disparities and improve health outcomes for marginalized communities?

 Brian: Unfortunately, healthcare is at an early stage in reducing disparities of race, ethnicity, and socioeconomic status.
-As a Firm, when we facilitate a specific initiative, we’re looking to see if there are improvements in equity, but often the data isn’t there and isn’t stratified by race and ethnicity.
-That’s one of the biggest challenges, is not understanding what the current state of equity is due to lack of data.
+As a Firm, when we facilitate a specific initiative, we’re looking to see if there are improvements in access, but often the data isn’t there and isn’t stratified by race and ethnicity.
+That’s one of the biggest challenges, is not understanding what the current state of access is due to lack of data.
 Providers and hospitals understand the importance of collecting this data, but there are many operational considerations that go into collecting this information.

 Resources are tight and operational changes are needed.
 Sellers Dorsey is really focused on that first stage to ensure that data is collected so we can begin to look scientifically at what’s happening in terms of disparities in quality and access and then formulate a plan for what we need to do to improve those disparities and continue to evaluate whether those strategies are working.